Linaro/lava/doc/v2/integration-stories.rst

 We won't require the OTG port henceforth since we have a serial connection to monitor and also ethernet is up for communicating to the internet.

-OE or Debian does not provide ADB communication, hence the tests are run using lava-test-shell directly on the HiKey using the serial connection where LXC is not used.

 Sample Job Runs
 AOSP - https://staging.validation.linaro.org/scheduler/job/179225